Petz recovery maps for qudit quantum channels: Conclusions

 Our work provides a novel approach to understanding and characterizing the Petz recovery maps, that has the potential to improve quantum information processing protocols.
 We anticipate that the insights gained about the characteristics and performance of Petz recovery maps can provide valuable guidance in designing quantum error correction protocols that are more effective and applicable to a wide range of quantum systems.

 \acknowledgements

+L.L. acknowledges financial support from QuantERA project ExtraQT.
 V.J. acknowledges financial support from the Foundation for Polish Science through TEAM-NET project (contract no. POIR.04.04.00-00-17C1/18-00).
 N.K.B. acknowledges financial support from CNPq Brazil (Universal Grant No. 406499/2021-7) and FAPESP (Grant 2021/06035-0).
 N.K.B. is part of the Brazilian National Institute for Quantum Information (INCT Grant 465469/2014-0).
-F.P. acknowledges that this research is supported by the South African Research Chair Initiative of the Department of Science and Innovation and the National Research Foundation (NRF). \begin{appendix}
+F.P. acknowledges support of the NICIS (National Integrated Cyber Infrastructure System) e-research grant QICSA and of the South African Quantum Technology Inititive (SA QuTI). \begin{appendix}